 Just to be clear that I’m not affiliated to any particular Templar group but I’m aware that many groups visit this site and I hope it’s a place where dialogue and exchange of ideas and experience can take place.
 But for those of you unfamiliar with today’s Templar scene – it might be worth taking a closer look.
-If for no other reason than a mass killer called Anders Breivik is currently making unfounded claims to be a Knight Templar during his ongoing trial in Norway.

 The most notable Templar organisation is OSMTH – the Knights Templar International registered in Switzerland and recognised by the United Nations as having Special Consultative Status.
 It describes itself as a ‘network of education professionals’ who undertake humanitarian work.
 There are male and female members and it believes in a ‘cosmopolitan society’.
 OSMTH (Facebook page here) is clearly a Christian organisation and allied to the Catholic church.